zixiaozhao/cosc520-project/README.md

 #### Running Unit Tests

+The commands below are executed in the project directory.

-To run all of the unit tests, execute `npm test` in the project directory.
+- To run all of the unit tests --> `npm test`
-To run a single unit test, execute `npm test -- -t '<test string>'`
+- To run a single unit test --> `npm test -- -t '<test string>'`
+- To generate a coverage report --> `npm test -- --coverage`

 ### Preview Site Development Changes Locally